litterbox-sf-wdi-18/week_10_hw/README.md

 * User can see how see a total from all receipts for the day -- "easy/medium/hard depending on your approach".

+## Note

+You can build the `/account` application with jQuery if you don't feel comfortable with angular, but this will make everything more difficult.
+It's a good exercise if you know you won't use angular on your final project.